ligato/vpp-base/README.md

 ## Makefile Usage

-To build VPP image using specific packagecloud repository, use:
+To build vpp-base image with specific [PackageCloud](https://packagecloud.io/fdio) repository, use:

 ```sh
 # from master repository